yugabyte/yb-sql-workshop/isolation-levels/README.md

 There are therefore four Python source files that include `common.py`: `black_white_marbles.py`, `one_or_two_admins.py`,  `basic_tests.py`, and `retry_loop.py`.

-Each use-case-specific module has command-line options to specify the isolation level (snapshot or serializable) and to specify the database (YugaByte DB or PostgreSQL) to which to connect.
+Each use-case-specific module has command-line options to specify the transaction isolation level (snapshot or serializable) and to specify the database (YugaByte DB or PostgreSQL) to which to connect.
 The latter choice allows you to confirm that each of all the tests has the semantically same outcome in both databases.

 ## How to run the programs